Distribution in a Public Park or Housing Project

 A charge of distribution of marijuana or selling heroin or cocaine, involves significant penalties.
 If the situation involves intent to distribute in a public park or housing project under N.J.S.A.
 2C:35-7.1, the situation gets even more serious because a conviction for a public park offense involves, among other things, enhanced jail exposure.
 If you have been charged under 2C:35-7.1 in the Passaic County Superior Court, it is therefore clearly in your best interests to obtain representation by an experienced drug offense lawyer.
-In this regard, our firm, the Law Offices of Marshall, Bonus, Proetta & Oliver possesses multiple former county prosecutors and a team of attorneys ready to fight for you.
+In this regard, our firm, The Law Offices of Jonathan F. Marshall possesses multiple former county prosecutors and a team of attorneys ready to fight for you.
 Give us a call anytime for a free initial consultation.

 Avoid a Conviction to Selling in a Public Park